zephyrproject-rtos/zephyr/boards/arm/nucleo_l4r5zi/doc/nucleol4r5zi.rst

 - SPI_3_MOSI : PC12
 - PWM_2_CH1 : PA0
 - USER_PB : PC13
+- LD1 : PB7
-- LD2 : PA5
+- LD2 : PC7

 System Clock
 ------------

 Nucleo L4R5ZI System Clock could be driven by internal or external oscillator, as well as main PLL clock.
-By default System clock is driven by PLL clock at 80MHz, driven by 16MHz high speed internal oscillator.
+By default System clock is driven by PLL clock at 32Mhz, driven by 16MHz high speed internal oscillator.

 Serial Port
 -----------

-Nucleo L4R5ZI board has 6 U(S)ARTs.
-The Zephyr console output is assigned to UART2.
+The Zephyr console output is assigned to UART11.
 Default settings are 115200 8N1.